 Diabetes-related auto-antibodies are found to be linked to type 1 diabetes and this is a condition which is characterised by limited or in some cases fully missing secretion of insulin.
 Many morphological investigations have demonstrated that this process reflects the destruction of beta cells, leading to the loss of beta cell function and thereby causing inadequate production of insulin.
 This is a feature of type 1 diabetes but it is thought not to be the cause of it.

-The following insulin antibody ELISA kit is a vital tool for many diagnostic applications.
 The detection of anti-insulin auto-antibodies may not be possible until after several months or in some rare cases many years following the onset of a full clinical manifestation of the diseases.
 These auto-antibodies are causing insulin depot formation which is able to simulate a resistance against any animal insulin hormonal treatment.
 IgG antibodies are the most common while IgE antibodies have been found to result in causing insulin antibody allergy, at high titers, IgG antibodies are able to limit insulin action that may diminish or delay action of insulin.
 The development of antibodies is largely dependent of the molecular structure, purity and storage conditions of the insulin administered as well as patient factors (such as age, HLA type, delivery route).
 Four common diabetes-related autoantibody tests include: Insulin Auto-antibodies (IAA), Glutamic Acid Decarboxylase Autoantibodies (GADA), Insulinoma-Associated-2 Autoantibodies (IA-2A) and Islet Cell Cytoplasmic Autoantibodies (ICA).

-INSULIN AB ELISA KIT CONTENT
+INSULIN ANTIBODY ELISA KIT CONTENT

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.